- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 The area cleared itself of trees as they flew away together and beams of light splattered onto the ground.
 Young, excited giggling came from a female shadow that ran around me.

 “Daela, Daela let’s play hide and seek!”
-My voice was child-like and as I spun around to chase her I saw my shorter locks of hair swish past my smiling face.
-Bare feet ran through growing green grasses that glittered in the brightening sun.
+My voice was child-like and as I spun around to chase her I saw my shorter locks of hair swish across my smiling face.
+Bare feet ran through growing green grasses that glistened in the brightening sun.

 I leaned closer to her quiet voice.